 The College of Agriculture and Natural Resources has over 100 buildings under its care.
 The majority of these buildings are used to support the farm operations.
 Priorities have been set for repair, renovation and demolition in support of instructional and research needs, with a particular focus on achieving AAALAC accreditation.
 These improvements are important to the research program of the entire University; compliance with federal requirements concerning animal care is required for the University to remain eligible for federal grant funds.
-This project is currently in the bidding phase.
+This project is complete.